It's official: Vulkan now offers an alternative to DirectX Raytracing

 Black Friday 2020 deals: the place to go for the all the best Black Friday bargains.

-As of today, most DirectX Raytracing games support ray tracing acceleration out of the box and no matter your choice of silicon, with the notable (and frankly odd) exceptions of Cyberpunk 2077 and Godfall—two games promising to introduce DXR later down the line, for AMD and Nvidia GPUs respectively.
+As of today, most DirectX Raytracing games support ray tracing acceleration out of the box and no matter your choice of silicon, with the notable (and frankly odd) exceptions of Cyberpunk 2077 and Godfall—two games promising to introduce support later down the line for AMD and Nvidia GPUs respectively.

 Here's hoping that's down to developmental blues as opposed to a coup d'etat for ray tracing domination by either side.
 I'd like to think that's the case, anyways.
 It's in everyone's best interests to get ray tracing off the ground as a wholly-supported venture.